iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part I, Introduction.md

 **Remark**

-Please observe that the entire design of the sequence is based on the in-exact approximated iteration sequence $(x_k)_{k \ge 0}$.
+Please observe that the entire design of the sequence based on the inexact approximated iteration sequence $(x_k)_{k \ge 0}$.
 This canonical form for $\phi_k^*$ differs slightly from the original approach used in Nesterov's text.
-But the difference doesn't seem major and it's just doing things in different order during the proofs.
+But the difference doesn't seem major, and it's just doing things in different order during the proofs.

 #### **Theorem A.8 | Controlling Error Bounds on the Nesterov's Estimating Sequence**
-> If the auxilary sequences $v_k, y_k, \gamma_k, \alpha_k$ satisfies the conditions:
+> If the auxiliary sequences $v_k, y_k, \gamma_k, \alpha_k$ satisfies the conditions:
 > $$
 > \begin{aligned}
 >     \gamma_k - (\kappa + \mu)\alpha_{k - 1}^2